Nazg0r/SelfAssessment/Skills/NodeJS.md

   - Event loop: microtasks and macrotasks 🎓 known
   - Garbage collection 🎓 known
   - Node.js LTS schedule
-  - I/O-bound, CPU-bound, memory-bound tasks 👂 heard
+  - I/O-bound, CPU-bound, memory-bound tasks 🖐️ used
   - Interactive applications (close to real-time )
 - Modularity, layers and dependencies
   - CommonJS modules 🖐️ used
   - ECMAScript modules 🖐️ used
   - node:module 🖐️ used
-  - Caching in CJS and ESM 👂 heard
+  - Caching in CJS and ESM 🖐️ used
-  - Modules as singletons 👂 heard
+  - Modules as singletons 🖐️ used
-  - Contexts and scripts node:vm 👂 heard
+  - Contexts and scripts node:vm 🖐️ used
   - Dependencies: npm, node_modules 🖐️ used
   - Dependencies: package.json and package lock 🖐️ used
   - Module-based permissions model 👂 heard